raphcwj/Chess-RL/README.md

 Offline Reinforcement Learning: DDQN-MCTS Chess Agent

 ## Abstract
-Deepmind created their groundbreaking Alphazero algorithm with $35 million dollars of computational power.
+Deepmind created their groundbreaking AlphaZero algorithm with $35 million dollars of computational power.
 The goal of this project was to explore whether it would be possible to achieve some headway with a $9.99 Colab Pro GPU.